-Our step-by-step walkthrough of what happens while getting absolutely sloshed (or sloshed-on) at Oktoberfest.
+Our step-by-step walkthrough of what happens while getting absolutely sloshed (or sloshed-on) at Oktoberfest 2022.

-When you go to a beer festival – the world’s largest, in fact – chances are you’ll enter some state of inebriation.
+While you don’t have the be drunk at Oktoberfest, when you go to a beer festival – the world’s largest, in fact – chances are you’ll enter some state of inebriation.
 Probably pretty frequently.
-We’ve done our fair share of Oktoberfests and far, far more than our fair share of drunken nights.
+We’ve done our fair share of Oktoberfest festivals and far, far more than our fair share of drunken nights.
 So, we will bestow our wisdom upon you, little Stokies.
 Because, although you’re probably already well aware of what happens to you when you are drink-drank-drunk, the following steps will act as your spirit guide as you level up.

 Popping the cherry.

 As soon as you enter the beer halls, the general atmosphere makes you giddy already.
 You order a maß from the bar and slosh a lot of it on your dirndl/lederhosen on the treacherous walk through drunkies back to your table.
 That first moment of delightful whistle-wetting is almost toe curling.
 You sigh loudly.
 This is Oktoberfest.